claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Good for buffer / cache / scratch data / temporary content**
 - AMI created from an instance does not have its instance store volume preserved

+**Use case:** Running complex simulations in fields like genomics, financial modeling, or fluid dynamics where performance is critical.

+> [!NOTE]
-> You can specify the instance store volumes only when you launch an instance.
+> - You can specify the instance store volumes only when you launch an instance.
 You can’t attach instance store volumes to an instance after you’ve launched it.
+> - Can use RAID, the same way EBS does

 ## Amazon AppFlow
 Is managed integration service for data transfer between data sources.
 Easily exchange data with over 80+ cloud services.
 By specifing a source destination. **(Easy way to connect services)**